 You’ve spent countless hours studying for the Architect Registration Examination® (ARE®), as well as discussing your study materials and methods with colleagues and friends.
-Anxious to get to the test questions, you race through those first few pages of text as you sit in front of the monitor at your Prometric test center.
+Anxious to get to the test questions, you race through those first few pages of text as you start the exam.
 But wait, did you read the Candidate Agreement you’re required to acknowledge?
 While it’s true you can’t get to the exam itself until you agree to abide by the terms of the ARE Candidate Agreement, do you understand its contents?

 Here’s an overview of what you, as a licensure candidate, are expected to abide by before, during, and after you sit for the ARE:

 - You may not attempt to gain access to ARE content disclosed by others.
 If you are unwillingly exposed to exam content by others, you shall report the incident to NCARB.

 You reach out to a colleague who you know has recently tested for some tips on how to prepare.
 It’s fine to discuss the general topics that were covered on the division they took, but, as an ARE candidate, you agree NOT to ask your colleague for specific test questions.
 If your colleague starts to offer up specifics about exam questions they saw, stop them for their benefit and yours.
 If someone shares with you the content of questions they saw, you are to report this to NCARB’s Customer Relations team so you're not complicit in candidate misconduct.

 - You are always required to conduct yourself professionally and civilly and follow instructions given by the test center staff.